What is Intel’s thermal velocity boost? How does it work?

 Will this technology be Beneficial to Gamers and Enthusiasts?

-Thermal Velocity Boost is also used to construct considerably more realistic video game worlds.
+Game developers also use Thermal Velocity Boost to create realistic video game worlds.
 This will allow players to immerse themselves even more in games.

 Overall, gamers and enthusiasts will benefit greatly from this technology.